recmo/uint/ruint-macro/Readme.md

 ---

-Everything above applies to the `bits!` macro for constructing `Bits` literals as well.
+Everything above applies to the `bits!` macro for constructing `Bits` literals as well, but using a capital `B` in the suffix instead of `U`.

 ## References